-Every public officer and public entity or authority shall Equal 58. give and be seen to give equal treatment to all political parties treatment of political to enable each political party to conduct its campaign freely. parties
+58. Every public officer and public entity or authority shall Equal give and be seen to give equal treatment to all political parties treatment of political to enable each political party to conduct its campaign freely. parties

-Every political party and every representative, member Freedom of 59. or supporter thereof shall enjoy complete and unhindered free- expression and dom of expression and information in the exercise of the right information to campaign under this Act and no person shall, during or after the period of campaigning, be subjected to any criminal prosecution for any statement he made or any opinion he held or any campaign material he produced, published or possessed while campaigning in the election.
+59. Every political party and every representative, member Freedom of or supporter thereof shall enjoy complete and unhindered free-expression dom of expression and information in the exercise of the right information campaign under this Act and no person shall, during or after the period of campaigning, be subjected to any criminal prosecution for any statement he made or any opinion he held or any campaign material he produced, published or possessed while campaigning in the election.

-Subject only to section 56 (2), every political party and Freedom 60. of assembly any representative, member or supporter thereof shall, either alone or in common with others, enjoy complete and unhindered freedom of peaceful assembly in campaigning in any election.
+60. Subject only to section 56 (2), every political party and Freedom any representative, member or supporter thereof shall, either of assembly alone or in common with others, enjoy complete and unhindered freedom of peaceful assembly in campaigning in any election.

-61.--(1) Notwithstanding guarantees of freedom of expres- Ethical sion, information and assembly under this Act, no person shall compaigning in campaigning in an election use language which is inflammatory, defamatory or insulting or which constitutes incitement to public disorder, insurrection, hate, violence or war.
+61.-(1) Notwithstanding guarantees of freedom of expres- Ethical sion, information and assembly under this Act, no person shall campaigning in campaigning in an election use language which is inflammatory, defamatory or insulting or which constitutes incitement to public disorder, insurrection, hate, violence or war. .

-(2) The Commission may prescribe a code of conduct to be complied with by every political party in conducting its campaign in an election.

-62. No person shall hold a campaign meeting under this Prohibited places for Act in or within the premises ofcampaigning
+- (2) The Commission may prescribe a code of conduct to be complied with by every political party in conducting its campaign in an election. - 62.
+No person shall hold a campaign meeting under this Prohibited Act in or within the premises ofplaces for campaigning

-(a) military units or police stations;

-(b) public institutions and workplaces during normal working hours;

-(c) educational institutions during periods of classes.

-63.-(1) Every political party shall have the right to have the News substance of its campaign propaganda reported on radio news broadcasts broadcasts of the Malaŵi Broadcasting Corporation and in any newspaper in circulation in Malaŵi:
+- (a) military units or police stations; - (b) public institutions and workplaces during normal working hours; - (c) educational institutions during periods of classes. - 63.-(1) Every political party shall have the right to have the News substance of its campaign propaganda reported on radio news broadcasts broadcasts of the Malawi Broadcasting Corporation and in any newspaper in circulation in Malaŵi:

-Provided that in the case of news broadcasts by the Malaŵi Broadcasting Corporationand reports
+Provided that in the case of news broadcasts by the Malawi Broadcasting Corporation-

-(a) the content of the news shall be professionally determined by the Malaŵi Broadcasting Corporation;

-(b) the Malaŵi Broadcasting Corporation shall maintain neutrality in the manner of reporting the news of the campaign propaganda of political parties and generally in its commentaries:
+- (a) the content of the news shall be professionally determined by the Malawi Broadcasting Corporation; - (b) the Malawi Broadcasting Corporation shall maintain neutrality in the manner of reporting the news of the campaign propaganda of political parties and generally in its commentaries;

-(c) the Commission shall monitor such news broadcasts and shall ensure equal news coverage of the campaigning by all political parties;

-(d) no political party or candidate shall be entitled to make commercial advertisement for its campaign.

-(2) The Commission may, by arrangements with the Malaŵi Broadcasting Corporation, allocate time on the radio during which political parties may be allowed to speak in campaigning for an election and the Commission shall allocate equal time to every political party.

-(3) For the purposes of this section, "campaign propaganda" means any activity, statement or any other form of expression aiming directly or indirectly at promoting votes for any candidate or political party contesting in an election.
+- (c) the Commission shall monitor such news broadcasts and shall ensure equal news coverage of the campaigning by all political parties; - (d) no political party or candidate shall be entitled to make commercial advertisement for its campaign. - (2) The Commission may, by arrangements with the Malaŵi Broadcasting Corporation, allocate time on the radio during which political parties may be allowed to speak in campaigning for an election and the Commission shall allocate equal time to every political party. - (3) For the purposes of this section, "campaign propaganda" means any activity, statement or any other form of expression aiming directly or indirectly at promoting votes for any candidate or political party contesting in an election.

-64. During the campaign period any political party may publish campaign materials in the form of books, booklets, pamphlets, leaflets, magazines or newspapers and shall, in any such publication, specify particulars sufficient to identify the political party.
+Publication of books, pamphlets, etc., Cap.
+21:01 64.
+During the campaign period any political party may publish campaign materials in the ferm of books, booklets, pamphlets, leaflets, magazines or newspapers and shall, in any such publication, specify particulars sufficient to identify the political party.